 HF-24 was intended to use engines with more power.
 The Rolls-Royce RB.153 was considered for a while for upgraded HF-24 MARUT, but Hindustan Aeronautics was neither able to accept the terms of the proposed contract nor, at the time, was ready to consider the major redesign of the fuselage that adoption of the RB.153 would have entailed.
 But instead of embedded in the aerodynamics of the aircraft maximum speed in two Mach, HF-24 proved to subsonic.

 Without becoming an interceptor, the aircraft is being used successfully as a fighter-bomber in the war of 1971.
+The HF-24 boasted a high serviceability rate and proved quite tough, with several of the jets managing to return to base on just one engine after the other was shot up.
 In the event that by the early 1980s, the Air Staff requirements for a TASA (Tactical Attack and Strike Aircraft) and a DPSA (Deep Penetration and Strike Aircraft) were fulfilled by foreign aircraft, the need for a upgraded Maruts became somewhat superfluous.
 And by the mid-1980s enough Jaguars and MiG-23BN/27s were joining the IAF, that the Marut programme no longer remained viable.
 As such, 147 "Maruts" were built.

 Russian Su-7 combat fighter was also in IAF's service.
 It was rugged in its simplicity but its shortcomings included short range and low weapon load.
 India did not have any quality long-range fighter like the Tornados or Mirage-III/V. Additionally, the west has moved from being aircraft centric to a weapon and sensor centric planning.
 These fighters were no match for the targeting of new powerful radars, jammers and US AAA Sidewinder heatseeker, which had no alternative to it at the time.
 The Indian military defence planners didn't have the strategic foresight to direct innovation in the right direction.